Contents

 Supports Model or AI-Assisted Labeling

-Naturally, if you’ve decided that your project needs an automated tool, then you’ve got to pick one that supports model or AI-assisted labeling.
+Naturally, if you’ve decided that your project needs an automated tool, you must pick one that supports model or AI-assisted labeling.

 Assuming you’ve resolved the “buy vs. build” question and are opting for a customizable SaaS platform rather than open-source, then you’ve got to select the right tool based on the use case, features, reviews, case studies, and pricing.

-Make a checklist of what you’re looking for first.
+Make a checklist of what you’re looking for first using a checklist app.
 That way, data ops and ML teams can provide input and ideas for the AI-assisted labeling features a software solution should have.

 Supports Different Types of Data & File Formats